brandonjschwartz/engineering-website/_posts/modules.md

 I'll start with writing a small program, than I'll extract it's main feature into it's own function on a separate file.
 Later on I'll add a test to our function and I'll finish by publishing this module to NPM (similar to creating a ruby gem, but awesome).

-Here is the situation - your boss just asked you to build a web crawler that goes over many Amazon product pages and saves some basic information into a DB (let's assume your company has an agreement with Amazon to do that).
+Here is the situation - your boss just asked you to build a web crawler that goes over many Amazon product pages and saves some basic information into a DB (let's assume your company has an agreement with Amazon to do that or you are an Amazon employee).
 Here is an example of a product page on Amazon:

 ![amazon](http://i.imgur.com/jAfIhGh.png)